8n8/apia/README.md

 PATH=/home/t/.local/bin:/home/t/.cargo/bin:/usr/local/sbin:/usr/local/bin:/usr/bin:/usr/bin/site_perl:/usr/bin/vendor_perl:/usr/bin/core_perl
 WINDOWPATH=1
 ```
 You can see that there is a directory called .local/bin in my home directory in the list of directories in the PATH variable.
-If it isn't there add
+If it isn't there in yours add
 ```
 export PATH=$HOME/.local/bin:$PATH
 ```
 to the file .bashrc in the home directory.
-Run `source ~/.bashrc` to reread the config file.
+Run `source ~/.bashrc` to reread the .bashrc file.
 From within the `apia` directory run `stack install` which will put the binary in the ~/.local/bin directory and make the `apia` command available.

 ## Usage examples